Economy 10 in 2021: more hassle than it’s worth?

 What is Economy 10?

-Economy 10 is an energy tariff first introduced back in 2004 that charges two different rates: one for peak hours and another, lower, rate during off-peak times.
+Economy 10 is an electricity tariff first introduced back in 2004 that charges two different rates: one for peak hours and another, lower, rate during off-peak times.
 This off-peak period lasts ten hours, usually split over three separate periods throughout the day.
 Economy 10 tariffs can either be fixed or variable rate plans.

 Sometimes known as a ‘white meter’ tariff in Scotland, an Economy 10 plan can help significantly cut home energy bills for those using a lot of their electricity at night and other ‘off-peak’ times.
 Economy 10 is most effective in homes with electric storage heating or underfloor heating, which both store heat overnight and then release it in the day, when you need it.